imec-idlab/libschc/docs/README.md

 ```C
 uint16_t schc_decompress(const unsigned char* data, unsigned char *buf, uint32_t device_id, uint16_t total_length, direction dir, device_type device_type);
 ```
-This requires a buffer to which the decompressed packet can be returned (`unsigned char *buf`), a pointer to the complete original data packet (`unsigned char *data`), the device id, the total length, the direction and device type.
-The function will return the decompressed header length.
+Again, a buffer is required to which the decompressed packet can be returned (`uint8_t *buf`), a pointer to the complete original data packet (`uint8_t *data`), the device id, the total length, the direction and device type.
+The function will return the original, decompressed packet length.

 ### Fragmentation
 The fragmenter and compressor are decoupled and require seperate initialization.